LE DOMAINE

 Apparently, we are not the only ones tasting our wines …as it evolves during its ageing time in the barrels, we lose about 10% of the initial volume…commonly called “the angel share”: perhaps you can catch a glimpse of them at night….?

-Château Biac has this amazing particularity of being able to produce both red, dry white and sweet white wines on a very small terroir
+Château Biac has this amazing particularity of being able to produce red, dry white and sweet white wines on a very small terroir

 The juice from the selected grapes (usually 100% semillon) is extracted straightaway after picking, but not before they have been checked once more to be properly “ rotten”! and to avoid bad rot which can let out an awful sour smell !